Contact Us Today (424) 372-3112

 Insufficient Evidence

-The prosecutor needs two witnesses, or one witness and corroborating evidence.
-If they are unable to produce either one, we might be able to make an argument they lack credible witness of insufficient corroborating evidence.
+The prosecutor needs two witnesses or one witness and corroborating evidence.
+If they are unable to produce either one, we might be able to argue that they lack credible witnesses or insufficient corroborating evidence.

 False Accusation

 We might be able to argue you have been falsely accused by someone attempting to avoid prosecution.
 This means the accuser has a motive to lie.
-If we can cast doubt on the charges, you have a better chance at avoid a conviction.
+If we can cast doubt on the charges, you have a better chance of avoiding a conviction.

 Other potential legal defenses include police entrapment or a coerced confession.

 If you were accused of solicitation to commit a crime in violation of California Penal Code 653f, contact our Los Angeles criminal defense attorneys to review the details and options.
-We might be able to prevent a formal filing of charges through pre-filing intervention.
+Through pre-filing intervention, we might be able to prevent a formal filing of charges.

 Cron, Israels & Stark is a criminal defense law firm located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 We also have an office located at 401 Wilshire Blvd #1200, Santa Monica, CA 90401.